SachinSabat/CheckJailBreakDevice/README.md

    override func viewDidLoad() {
         super.viewDidLoad()
         // Step 2:-
-        // What type of check on need to do either by 'readAndWriteFiles' on system or by calling API of system to check if it can run child process
+        // What type of check one need to do either by 'readAndWriteFiles' on system or by calling API of system to check if it can run child process
         // preferable is 'readAndWriteFiles'
         assignJailBreakCheckType(type: .readAndWriteFiles)
      }